heathensoft/EntityComponentSystem/README.md

 * A renderer to render the body shape and color (body)
 * A collision-System to manage the collisions (collider, body, velocity)
 * A movement-system so it can move (velocity, body)
-* A dying system with reduce the time to die, and delete the entity (dying)
+* A dying system to reduce the time to die, and delete the entity (dying)

 (Here with 30k vulnerable bodies, 2 seconds to die on infection)